Vulpatrino/COMP-2800-Team-BBY-33-Social-Distancing-Simulator/readme.md

 This readme will tell you everything you need to know about getting started with the SDS game.

 ## Table of Contents:
+- Gratitude List
+- What's Included
 - What You Need
 - Getting Started
 - Testing History

 ***

+## Gratitude List:
+First and foremost, we'd like to thank the following parties for their help:
+- Photon Storm, for creating the Phaser 3 framework that this whole game is founded on.
+- Google, for the Firebase Authentication and Datastore products that allowed us to create a leaderboard of user scores.
+- DeWolfe Music, for the use of "Mr. Lucky" as our background music.

+## What's Included:
+We give you all the source code to the game, as well as our working files.
+- HTML pages
+- JavaScript scripts
+- CSS stylesheets
+- Firestore authentication and Firestore rules
+- Image and icon files
+- Audio files
+- In-progress files:
+- - Aseprite files for various animations

 ## What You Need:
 - Javascript IDE (Visual Studio, Notepad++, etc)
 - Image editing software (for creating or editing sprites)
-- Phaser 3 knowledge (the documentation will come in handy) The developer will not need any API keys or downloaded frameworks.
+- Phaser 3 knowledge (the [online documentation](https://photonstorm.github.io/phaser3-docs/index.html) will come in handy)

+The developer will not need any API keys or downloaded frameworks.
+No special configuration is necessary.
 Everything you need to start out is included in this package.

+If you need access to the Firebase database, please reach out to contributor [wueddyw.](https://github.com/wueddyw)

 ## Getting Started:
 Getting started with this package is really simple.